MathsandDataNYU/web/content/micsem.md

 The Mathematics, Information and Computation (MIC) Seminar runs at irregular intervals and covers specific aspects at the interface of applied maths, information theory and theory of computation.

+The usual location is CDS 650 at 60 5th ave.